AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ## Workflows

-The PDF Electronic Seal API can be integrated using 2 ways:
+The PDF Electronic Seal API can be integrated two ways, either via our REST API or our PDF Services SDKs.
-1) REST API
-2) PDF Services SDKs.

 ### REST API